AaronHon530/Test-iOS-1/README.md

 1. Add 3 buttons (+, =, C) to the keyboard view in `Main.storyboard`.
 2. Add Layout Constraints for the buttons.

+Hint: I did explicitly make tutorial about layout constriant, but in the tableView tutorial, what did I do when the textfield is not wide enough??

 ### Task 2
 1. Create a file named `Calculator.swift`.
 2. Write a Calculator class which handles `Int` result by using protocol `Addable` & `Clearable` provided.
 The class should have a variable called result with suitable initial value.
 When `add()` is called, the input value is added to result.
 When `clear()` is called, the result is reset.